Get travel and medical insurance

 Information about restrictions on passengers entering Belgium from green, orange and red regions, under new EU Recommendation (‘traffic lights’ system), is available here: Belgian Foreign Ministry

-If you are deemed a high risk contact based on information provided in the Passenger Locator Form, you will be instructed by text message to quarantine.
+If travelling from an orange or green region and you are deemed a high risk contact based on information provided in the Passenger Locator Form, you will be instructed by text message to quarantine and be tested.

-We advise Irish citizens intending on travelling to Belgium to plan for the possibility that quarantine for 10 days may be necessary.
+We advise Irish citizens intending on travelling to Belgium to plan for the possibility that quarantine and testing may be necessary.

 For passengers travelling from countries outside the EU/EEA, further information is available here: Belgian Immigration